-We believe that Mr. Czarnecki's familiarity with our operations and his extensive experience with net lease financing and investing in real estate qualify him to serve on our Board of Directors and provides the Board of Directors with invaluable insight into our operations.
+We believe that Mr. Moragne's familiarity with our operations and investment and corporate strategies, having worked with or for the Company since its inception, as well as his management and leadership skills qualify him to serve on our Board of Directors and provides the Board of Directors with invaluable insight into our operations.